KrystianZybura/Personal-Homepage/README.md

 # Krystina Żybura - Personal Homepage

-Quite simple task list, made as a part of my homework in my programming course - Youcode 🥰
+This project is destined to become a quick preview of my current programming skills, interests and more 😎 I'll provide further information soon.

 ## Demo: